 The former may "give in" and eat a piece of bread.
 In addition to feeling physically crappy, she may feel even worse about herself emotionally.
 She may beat herself up, wonder why she can’t get it right even when her health is on the line, and be trapped in a cycle of downward thoughts/emotions.
 But, on the other hand, if she had opted not to eat that bread?
 She was doing so because she was supposed to and because it’s bad for you.
 Secretly, she just really wanted the bread and feels bitter about not being allowed to have it.
 She thinks about that bread for the rest of the day or even while trying to engage in conversation with others.

 Because of THIS emotional entanglement, and because our emotions can impact our physical bodies, the latter will be much more likely to optimize her chances for healing (assuming that's why she is eating gluten-free to begin with).
 The person who is eating gluten-free as a current choice, not a diet with hard and fast rules, can eat a piece of bread, feel physically crappy, and go on with life.
 She can also opt to not eat a piece of bread, simply because she would rather not risk a physical reaction, and go on with life.
 It's not big deal, right?

 If this resonates with you because you WANT to be eating in a certain manner -- you want to be following a diet like the Autoimmune Protocol -- but you don't want to feel restricted or deprived along the way, take a look at what I call The MERGE Method.
 It's a way to bridge the gap between intuitive eating and food sensitivities.

-I also wholeheartedly recommend joining The Wellness Boulevard today.
-Once you join, you receive immediate access to materials that will help you feel better in days and weeks... rather than months and years.
-It took me over 10 years to bridge the gap between intuitive eating and illness... between mental health and physical health...
+I also invite you to join The Wellness Boulevard!
+When you join, you receive immediate access to materials that will help you feel better in days and weeks... rather than months and years.
+It took me over 10 years to bridge the gap between intuitive eating and illness...
 Let me shorten the curve for you.